-play a far-reaching and predominant role in the economy and acts as the main provider in ensuring adequate living standards of the population, with ensuring adequate living standards of the population, with subsidies, price controls and the free provision of utilities underpinning the system.
+play a far-reaching and predominant role in the economy and acts as the main provider in ensuring adequate living standards of the economy with population, with subsidies, price controls and the free provision of utilities underpinning the system.
 This has been possible largely due to revenues from the hydrocarbons sector.

-revenues from the hydrocarbons sector.
+hydrocarbons sector.
 However, it poses large budgetary burden and results in unsustainable and ineffective water delivery services to farmer and pastoralists communities.
 Self-functioning and maintained services with the direct engagement of communities are not practiced.
 Despite existence of water user and farmer associations their role and capacities are limited to improve the water management and delivery options.